junxit/us-congress-bills-111/metadata.md

 - 2009-04-30 — Introduced in Senate
 - 2009-04-30 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S4977)
 - 2009-04-30 — Sponsor introductory remarks on measure.
 (CR S4977-4978)
+- 2009-05-12 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S5394)
+- 2009-05-12 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S5394)
+- 2009-05-12 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S5394)
+- 2009-05-12 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S5394)